Chapter Seven: Structures

-With the proper tools in hand, the Mechanik is a dangerous weapon - steel-plated armor designed to shrug off heavy mortar fire can find itself helpless against a Mechanik with a screwdriver and the skill to use it.
+With the proper tools in hand, the Mechanik is a dangerous weapon - steel-plated armor designed to shrug off heavy mortar fire can find itself helpless against a Mechanik with a screwdriver and the will to use it.

 Rather than building or repairing a Creation, Mechaniks can use a Construction Action to Disassemble it in an orderly fashion.
 To do so, he needs to be touching the Creation with tool in hand at the end of his own turn.
 If he's still alive and touching the Creation at the beginning of his following turn, then he's had the time to perform a successful Disassembly.

 At the beginning of this turn, the Mechanik rolls his Skill of 1d6 and subtracts the Creation's Structure Level.
 The remaining number is the number of elements the Mechanik can separate from the Creation.
 He can only remove elements (or groups of elements) that are directly accessible and not held in place by other pieces - that is to say, he has to be able to remove them without having to move any other parts of the Creation.
 The effects on the Creation are the same as if those pieces had been blown off by Component Damage.

 While a Mechanik can use Disassembly on friendly or neutral Creations in order to create a supply of spare parts, he's much more dangerous if he gets access to Disassemble opponents' Creations instead.
 To help prevent this, enemies have several ways to disrupt his efforts.